Table of Contents

 Physiology and Pathophysiology of Hemostasis

 First here is some background to what actually takes place during coagulation.
-One basically differentiates between primary and secondary hemostasis:
+Hemostasis is the cessation of bleeding by disruption of vascular endothelium.
+Many components participate in hemostasis to form clots (made up of platelets and fibrin).
+It basically includes primary and secondary hemostasis:

 Primary hemostasis starts immediately and physiologically consists of vasoconstriction and the formation of a “white” thrombus.
+It basically processed by aggregation of platelets and formation of platelet plug.
 The thrombocytes or platelets are essential to this mechanism and an important component of the thrombus.
-An injury to or irritation of the vascular wall leads to the release of ADP, which, in conjunction with the von Willebrand factor, allows the platelets to adhere.
+An injury to or irritation of the vascular wall usually leads to the release of ADP, which, in conjunction with the von Willebrand factor, allows the platelets to adhere.

-Secondary hemostasis is a time-delayed process aiming for the stabilization of the thrombus.
+Secondary hemostasis is a time-delayed process aiming for the stabilization of the thrombus after platelet aggregation.
 This stabilization is achieved via fibrin and factor XIII stabilization but before that can happen, another complex cascade has to be activated.

 The plasma coagulation cascade leads to the formation of the prothrombin activator complex, either intrinsically (factors XII, XI, IX, VIII, X and V) or extrinsically (factors III, VII, X and V), which converts prothrombin to thrombin (activated factor II).
 The activated thrombin splits fibrinogen and the soluble fibrin eventually forms a firm meshwork using the fibrin-stabilizing factor XIII.

-Plasmin acts to dissolve fibrin via fibrinolysis.
+Plasmin acts to dissolve fibrin via fibrinolysis in the process of healing of wound healing.
 Various plasminogen activators convert the inactive plasminogen into active plasmin, which, in turn, eventually splits fibrin.

 It is important for you to understand that hemostaseological processes permanently take place in our bodies and create a balance.
 There is no either or.
 Small amounts of fibrin are formed and dissolved everywhere and this system allows for small wounds, bleeding or microthromboses to heal well and almost unnoticed.